GMalaconi/100-days-of-code/log.md

 **Today's Progress**: Completed CS50's week 2 lab and worked on the problem sets.

 **Thoughts**: C can be quite complicated sometimes, but at least know I know how to classify the readability level of a text...

+### Day 4: February 22, 2021

+**Today's Progress**: Completed CS50's week 2 problem sets and worked on week 3 problem sets.

+**Thoughts**: I think the Caesar's cipher project was harder than substitution even though substitution is classified as harder.